rimjhimsingh2107/SmartEnglish/README.md

 # SmartEnglish 📚

-A comprehensive English learning mobile app built with React Native and Expo.
-Interactive practice modules, quizzes, and worksheets to improve grammar, vocabulary, and listening skills.
+An English learning mobile app built for the students of SmartLife Trust foundation - a non profit that helps underprivileged children learn English.
+Built with React Native and Expo.
+Interactive practice modules, quizzes, worksheets and an AI chatbot to improve grammar, vocabulary, and listening skills.

 ##  Features